The Phantom Carriage: Influence

 The Phantom Carriage was an influence on the later Swedish film director Ingmar Bergman who also utilised the figure of Death in The Seventh Seal, where the referring to him as a "strict master" is a reference to The Phantom Carriage.
 Bergman also cast Sjöström in the leading role for Wild Strawberries, which also features references to the film.
 Bergman has said that he first saw it at 15 and watched it at least once every year.
 The television play The Image Makers (2000), directed by Bergman, is a historical drama depicting the making of The Phantom Carriage.

 It is listed in the film reference book 1001 Movies You Must See Before You Die, which reads: "The Phantom Carriage not only cemented the fame of director-screenwriter-actor Victor Sjöström and Swedish silent cinema, but also had a well-documented, artistic influence on many great directors and producers."
 Stanley Kubrick's 1980 horror film The Shining features several thematic and visual similarities with The Phantom Carriage, namely the effects of alcoholism on a family unit, and a sequence in which a father uses an axe to break through a wooden door to reach his fleeing wife and child.
 The 1979 film The Amityville Horror contains a similar scene.
+The movie has been cited as an influence for the 2024 film Nosferatu.